The Bouc-Wen Model for Binary Direct Collinear Collisions of Convex Viscoplastic Bodies: The Bouc-Wen-Simon-Hunt-Crossley Collision Law

 \section{The Bouc-Wen-Simon-Hunt-Crossley Collision Law}

 The BWHCL can be augmented further to yield a Kelvin-Voigt-type collision law:

-Here, $c \in \mathbb{R}_{\geq 0}$ is an additional parameter and $F_{BWSHCCL} \in \mathbb{R}$ is an output variable.
-This collision law was inspired by the Simon-Hunt-Crossley collision law and shall be referred to as the Bouc-Wen-Simon-Hunt-Crossley collision law (BWSHCCL).
+Here, $c \in \mathbb{R}_{\geq 0}$ is an additional parameter.
+This collision law was inspired by the Simon-Hunt-Crossley collision law and shall be referred to as the Bouc-Wen-Simon-Hunt-Crossley Collision Law (BWSHCCL).
+A diagrammatic representation of the lumped element model upon which the BWSHCCL is based is shown in Fig. \ref{fig:BWSHCCL_LEM}.

-A negative feedback interconnection of the abstract collision model given by Eq. \eqref{eq:main} and the BWSHCCL results in the following model:
+A feedback interconnection of the abstract collision model given by Eq. \eqref{eq:main} and the BWSHCCL results in the following model:

-The model given by Eq. \eqref{eq:BWSHCCM} shall be referred to as the Bouc-Wen-Simon-Hunt-Crossley collision model (BWSHCCM).
+The model given by Eq. \eqref{eq:BWSHCCM} shall be referred to as the Bouc-Wen-Simon-Hunt-Crossley Collision Model (BWSHCCM).